nsdcrew/SilanisLottery/README.md

 file --> import --> existing project into workspace --> select "SilanisLottery-master" --> finish
 To make it working you have to install the silanislottery database on a mysql serveur local first. you can also change database confirguration throw the persistance.xml file

+HOW TO EXECUTE JUNIT TEST WITH ECLIPSE: select /src/test/java package --> right click --> run as --> JUNIT test those test are not strong test , it just show you that i know how it works and how to write it.